88-degrees/Book-of-Changes/appendix03s1.md

 and on its prognostications for our practice of divination.

-60. Therefore, when a superior man is about to take action of a more private or of a public character, he asks (the Yî), making his inquiry in words.
+60. Therefore, when a superior man is about to take action of a more private or of a public character, he asks (the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)), making his inquiry in words.
 It receives his order, and the answer comes as the echo's response.
 Be the subject remote or near, mysterious or deep, he forthwith knows of what kind will be the coming result.
-(If the Yî) were not the most exquisite thing under heaven, would it be concerned in such an operation as this?
+(If the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)) were not the most exquisite thing under heaven, would it be concerned in such an operation as this?

 61. (The stalks) are manipulated by threes and fives to determine (one) change; they are laid on opposite sides, and placed one up, one down, to make sure of their numbers; and the (three necessary)

 ###### p.
 370

 changes are gone through with in this way, till they form the figures pertaining to heaven or to earth.
 Their numbers are exactly determined, and the emblems of (all things) under the sky are fixed.
-(If the Yî) were not the thing most capable of change of all things under heaven, how could it effect such a result as this?
+(If the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)) were not the thing most capable of change of all things under heaven, how could it effect such a result as this?

-62. In (all these operations forming) the Yî, there is no thought and no action.
+62. In (all these operations forming) the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), there is no thought and no action.
 It is still and without movement; but, when acted on, it penetrates forthwith to all phenomena and events under the sky.
 If it were not the most spirit-like thing under the sky, how could it be found doing this?

-63. The (operations forming the) Yî are the method by which the sages searched out exhaustively what was deep, and investigated the minutest springs (of things).
+63. The (operations forming the) [**Yì**](https://en.wikipedia.org/wiki/I_Ching) are the method by which the sages searched out exhaustively what was deep, and investigated the minutest springs (of things).

 64. 'Those operations searched out what was deep:'--therefore they could penetrate to the views of all under the sky.
 'They made apparent the minutest springs of (things):'--therefore they could bring to a completion all undertakings under the sky.
 'Their action was spirit-like:'--therefore they could make speed without hurry, and reached their destination without travelling.

-65. This is the import of what the Master said, that 'In the Yî there are four things indicating the way of the sages.'
+65. This is the import of what the Master said, that 'In the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) there are four things indicating the way of the sages.'

 ###### p.
 371

 Chapter <a name="fr_264"></a>[XI](#fn_264).

-66. The Master said: -- 'What is it that the Yî does?
-The Yî opens up (the knowledge of the issues of) things, accomplishes the undertakings (of men), and embraces under it (the way of) all things under the sky.
-This and nothing more is what the Yî does.
+66. The Master said: -- 'What is it that the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) does?
+The [**Yì**](https://en.wikipedia.org/wiki/I_Ching) opens up (the knowledge of the issues of) things, accomplishes the undertakings (of men), and embraces under it (the way of) all things under the sky.
+This and nothing more is what the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) does.
 Thereby the sages, through (divination by) it, would give their proper course to the aims of all under the sky, would give stability to their undertakings, and determine their doubts.'

 67. Therefore the virtue of the stalks is versatile